illuminated-g/lv-http-server/README.md

 An example of how this supports extensibility is a higher priority Exception Handler (lower numeric value) that turns several different related error codes into a single error code so that a single lower priority (higher numeric value) Handler can perform the handling of related errors without needing to know all the errors it should perform its action for.
 This is especially useful for extending existing functionality with new processing and Controllers that may generate new error codes but existing Exception Handling should be utilized.
 The new Handlers and Controllers can be used with a new Exception Handler that translates the new expected codes into already handled codes.

 After the Handlers are run there are several possible results.
 If a Handler cleared the error then that signifies that the Reponse it returned should be sent to the client.
-If the error was not cleared then a generic 500 error will be sent to the client and if the server was configured with debugging enabled then the full error message will be sent in the response. ***Sending error messages has the potential to reveal sensitive information to the client and debugging should never be enabled in a publicly accessible system!***
+If the error was not cleared then a generic 500 error will be sent to the client and if the server was configured with debugging enabled then the full error message will be sent in the response.
+>***Sending error messages has the potential to inadvertently reveal sensitive system information to the client.
+Debugging should never be enabled in a publicly accessible system!***